Stencyl/stencyl-engine/README.md

 `chmod 777 build-stencyl`

+#Reporting Issues
+Report all bugs and enhancement requests on our [Issue Tracker](http://community.stencyl.com/index.php?project=1).

 #Developing alongside Stencyl
 To "build" the code, run build-stencyl, passing in the full (absolute) path to your Stencyl install as its argument.
 For example: